rakhid/Packer-ubuntu-example/README.md

 2.) navigate inside the folder where your project has been downloaded.

-3.) provide chmod 777 priviledge to http folder and all the scripts inside the script folder
+3.) provide chmod 777 priviledge to http folder and all the scripts inside the scripts folder

 4.)from your main folder run the following commands :
     -->packer validate ubuntu-test-vm.json ; if successful